In search of a smarter night's rest at CES 2019

-One thing you're always bound to see in CES: Hordes of groggy, exhausted journalists trudging through Las Vegas on very little sleep.
+One thing you're always bound to see at CES: hordes of groggy, exhausted journalists trudging through Las Vegas on very little sleep.
 Maybe that's why the tech that focuses on getting a better night's rest tends to jump out at us.

 And to be sure, we typically see a lot of it.
 Everybody sleeps, after all, and some people are willing to spend to sleep better.
 If it takes a little tech in addition to the blankets and bedding, why not?